 I love infusing this message of kindness with my preschoolers throughout the month of February.
 We enjoy learning activities that promote kindness and being thoughtful while still infusing the ABCs and 123s.
 I have a whole set of free lesson plans based around a Valentine’s Day theme!

-That’s why this Valentine’s broken heart alphabet activity for preschoolers is the perfect way to practice learning the letters in a fun and playful way.
+That’s why this Valentine’s broken heart alphabet activity for preschoolers is the perfect way to practice learning the letters and sounds in a fun and playful way.

 This letter recognition activity reinforces visually recognizing the letters of the alphabet.
 Since having a mastery of letter names can make learning letter sounds easier, this alphabet learning activity is really beneficial.